Fantasy Football Week 3: What you missed Monday, beginning with Odell Beckham, Brandon Marshall, Eli Manning and the dreadful Giants' offense

 Will Fuller

-(collarbone) returned to practice… The
+(collarbone) returned to practice … The

 Houston Texans